reddy-epk/SearchandDelete/README.md

 # About
-.Creating a search bar and adding a delete option, so that we can sort the people/list elements and delete them.
+Creating a search bar and adding a delete option, so that we can sort the people/list elements and delete them.

 # functionalities  added